migramirez2/Harmony-ONE/progress/julia-nai.md

+2024-05-21 Tue: Filled earnings, fees, users, and some interest column for top 10 on /chart.
+Researched Gains Network.
+Looked for forked public frontend (of 3 forks on DefiLlama, could not find public repo for any).

 2024-05-20 Mon: Read vertex edge medium post and review Interactive Broker.
 Begin filling "last commit" /chart column from repo sources.

 ---